 Whether it’s used to fill your kid’s sandbox, as fill around patio stones, or within your concrete mix, sand has many functions within your hardscaping, landscaping and home improvement projects.

 There are several grades of sand, and each has a place in your outdoor space.
-Concrete sand or washed sand are perfect for underlayment when placing your patio stones as well as in concrete or stucco mix.
+Concrete sand or washed sand are perfect for underlayment when placing your patio stones and in concrete or stucco mix.
 Higher grade cleaned sand is excellent material to provide a clean play area for the kids.
 Masonry sand is ideal for mason work, plastering, as an above-ground swimming pool base and many other uses.

 Loam